baldwindunn919/notes/README.md

 - Today's programming wisdom: "Premature optimization is the root of all evil." - Donald Knuth.

 In fewer than 200 words, this quote emphasizes that over-concern with optimizing code before it's necessary can lead to unnecessary complexity, harder maintenance, and potential bugs.
 Instead, focus on writing clear, correct code first, and optimize only when there's evidence that a part of your program is a genuine performance bottleneck.
 It's a reminder to strike a balance between efficiency and readability, and to prioritize problem-solving clarity and maintainability in your software development process.

+# 2024-01-10
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
+In coding, strive for clarity and simplicity in your solutions.
+Avoid unnecessary complexity and over-engineering.
+A well-written, concise code that's easy to understand and maintain often proves to be more robust and efficient in the long run."

+This quote encapsulates the idea that a programmer should aim to write code that is simple yet effective, which can be far more challenging than creating complex systems.
+It's about finding the balance between solving the problem at hand and ensuring the code remains manageable and comprehensible for future development and debugging.